 - Pre-Hospital Care – Integrates out-of-hospital interventions delivered by community healthcare providers and first responders.

 - Early Stabilization – Speeds diagnosis and treatment to mitigate immediate life threatening conditions.
-Improved risk stratification and customer flow.
+Improved risk stratification and patient flow.

-- Acute Care – Employs a multidisciplinary, customer-centric approach from observation (or admission) through discharge to ensure an appropriate length-of-stay and optimal customer outcome.
+- Acute Care – Employs a multidisciplinary, patient-centric approach from observation (or admission) through discharge to ensure an appropriate length-of-stay and optimal patient outcome.

-- Transitional Care – Prevents unnecessary re-admissions with established care coordination at discharge, including early follow-up care and customer/family education.
+- Transitional Care – Prevents unnecessary re-admissions with established care coordination at discharge, including early follow-up care and patient/family education.

 About the Society of Cardiovascular Patient Care